mozilla/application-services/docs/design/rust-versions.md

 Ultimately though, that page defines 2 Rust versions - "Uses" and "Requires", and our policy revolves around these.

+There is a [Meta bug on Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1504858) that keeps track of the latest versions mozilla-central uses as they are upgraded.

 # application-services Rust version policy

 Our official Rust version policy is: